 My Japanese Counting Book

-Students can practice counting while they learn to make the Japanese symbols for the numbers one through ten.
-Visit the Scholastic website to find instructions for a Japanese Counting minibook.
+Have students create a Japanese Counting mini-book.
+Students can practice counting from one to ten in English and Japanese while they learn to make the Japanese symbols for the numbers one through ten.

 In his Author’s Note, Jon J Muth explains why he named the panda Stillwater.
 “When you look into a pool of water, if the water is still, you can see the moon reflected.
 If the water is agitated, the moon is fragmented and scattered.”
 Help students understand the symbolism of Stillwater by putting a mirror at the bottom of a basin of water.
 Ask them to look at themselves when the water is still . . . and then again when it is agitated.
 When can they see themselves most clearly?